-The Eye of God Huichol is a sacred replica of the way the cosmos is composed.
+The Huichol Eye of God is a sacred replica of the way the cosmos is composed.
 This amulet and symbol of the Wixarrika (Huichol) culture.
-Tzicuri, as it is known in the Wixarrika language, is a fundamental part of Huichol spirituality.
+Tzicurias it is called in the language WixarrikaThis is a fundamental part of Huichol spirituality.

-It has several meanings: one of them is that when a Huichol boy is born and turns one year old, known as “Wirraca or singing bird” he takes an offering to the temple or "Kalihuey", an eye of God that contains a single rhombus; when the boy turns two years old, he wears a god’s eye with two diamonds; and so year after year until completing five years of age; because they suppose that from this age the child will be able to take alone the offerings to his gods.
-It is then when father and son go to the sea and cast the eye of God, thus they give thanks because he was able to reach that age, without being attacked by any of the poisonous animals such as scorpions.
+This has several meanings: one is that when a Huichol boy is born and reaches the age of one, known as theWirraca or songbird"He brings an offering to the temple or "Kalihuey", an eye of God which contains a single diamond; when the boy reaches the age of two, he wears an eye of God with two diamonds; and so year after year until he is five years old; for they suppose that from that age the child will be able to carry the offerings to his gods alone.
+It is then that the father and son go to the sea and cast the eye of God, so they give thanks that he has been able to reach this age, without being attacked by any of the poisonous animals such as scorpions.